MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 A symbol kind can inherit from at most one other symbol kind.
 This is reflected in the symbol classes by extending the class of the super kind.

+#### Symbol Builder Class
+MontiCore generated builder classes for each symbol.
+The instances of the builders are available through the language's mill.
+With the builder, the attributes of the symbol class can be initialized and a new instance of the symbol can be created.

+We highly recommend instantiating symbol classes only through the builder obtained via the mill.
+All other forms of instantiations will prohibit reconfiguration through sublanguages, e.g., in case the symbol production is overridden in the grammar.

 #### Symbol DeSer
 The symbol DeSer classes are generated for each symbol and realize serialization and deserialization of symbols of a certain kind.
 The serialization is visitor-based and, thus, delegated to the symbol